turbulenz/turbulenz_engine/docs/source/jslibrary_api/particlesystem_api.rst

 Encapsulates a replaceble element of a particle system responsible for updating the states of particles on both the CPU and GPU and aiding emitters in retrospective creation of particles through prediction.

+This object may be shared amongst many `ParticleSystems`.

 Properties
 ==========